Terms & Conditions

 Bookings and Payments:

-A 25% deposit is required to make a reservation – this can be by booking online and paying by debit/credit card payment (we choose not to charge a surcharge for credit cards) or PayPal, or by cheque, made payable to Lower Glyn Farm Ltd or by electronic transfer.
-We are happy to reserve the holiday for a few days whilst awaiting a deposit cheque but we reserve the right to sell this holiday without further notice after this period.
-The balance is payable no less than 8 weeks before your holiday – we will send a reminder.
-If you do not pay the holiday in full we reserve the right to re-let it.
+A 25% deposit is required to make a reservation – this can be by booking online and paying by debit/credit card payment, PayPal, by cheque (made payable to Lower Glyn Farm Ltd) or by electronic transfer BAC’s.
+We are happy to reserve the holiday for up to 2 days whilst awaiting a deposit cheque, but we reserve the right to sell this holiday without further notice after this period, The balance is payable no less than 8 weeks before your holiday – we will send a reminder.
+If you do not pay the holiday in full within 2 weeks of the arrival date, we reserve the right to re-let it without a refund of the 25% deposit.

 Cancellations and Refunds:

 We realise that sometimes plans change and as such we will always do our best to re-let a holiday if you have to cancel it.
 If we are able to do so we will refund the cost of the holiday less a 10% admin charge/ £50 max (whichever is the lower).
 However, we recommend you take holiday cancellation insurance to cover any loss should we not be able to re-let.
-If you cancel within 8 weeks of the holiday and we are unable to re-let your deposit is non-refundable.
+If you cancel within 8 weeks of the holiday and we are unable to re-let your booking, your deposit is non-refundable.
+N.B. if you decide to cancel your holiday within 2 weeks of your arrive date please be aware that you will not be eligible to a refund of any payment made.

 General Safety/Responsibility for Children:

-The safety of children is the responsibility of the supervising adult with them.
+The safety of children is the responsibility of the supervising adults with them.
 Special care should be taken around the campfire.
 Each yurt has a smoke alarm, carbon monoxide detector, fire extinguisher and a fire notice – please take the time to locate these when you arrive.
-There is a hose pipe situated under each yurt for emergency use and a drum of water located by the campfire – we hope they will never be needed but better safe than sorry.
+There is a hose pipe situated under each yurt for emergency use – we hope they will never be needed but better safe than sorry.

 The stream alongside the field is not fenced – it is deeper than it looks in places so please supervise children carefully.
 Whilst this is normally a fairly gently brook, there are odd occasions when flash flooding causes the stream to become very lively indeed.
 However, the good news is that the yurt field doesn’t flood.